python-trio/trio/README.rst

      send ChildExitCancelled to nominated supervisor when the child exits, unless they've set up a queue to receive it instead and trust that if they did that then they'll handle it properly?
      ParentExitCancelled
+     it would help if there were better ways to aggregate errors...

+     cancellation by itself is an inadequate way to propagate exceptions because if a task exits while the cancellation is pending then the cancellation just goes away

+     a downside to the current blow-up-the-world fallback is that if you *do* want a guarantee that the world won't blow up it's hard to implement that.

      use cases: